heig-vd-dai-course/heig-vd-dai-course/23-caching-and-performance/COURSE_MATERIAL.md

 #### Based on the `ETag` header

-With HTTP, the validation model can be implemented with the following headers:
+With HTTP, the validation model based on the `ETag` header can be implemented with the following headers:

 - `ETag`: provides the current entity tag for the selected representation.
 Think of it like a version number or a hash for the given resource.